Box2D 3.1.0

 • axis-aligned bound box (AABB) overlap

-• circle overlap
+• shape proxy overlap

 Query Filtering